- 10 minutes to read

 • thumbnailPhoto

-9.2.4.2 Missing parameter Example If an operation takes an argument that is required by the schema definition and you do not provide that argument the operation within the batch will fail and the response message may contain an exception message with details like:
+If an operation requires an argument by the schema definition and you do not provide it, the operation within the batch fails and the response message may contain an exception message with details.

-The response message may contain an exception message with details like:
+The response message may contain an exception message with details.

-9.2.5 PassThruContent The LDAP adapter has support for submitting ANY xml based data as part of the Request.
-This data in embedded within the PassThruContext element.
+The LDAP adapter supports submitting ANY XML-based data as part of the Request.
+Embed this data within the PassThruContext element.

-You should use a qualified namespace with prefix on all elements.
-The same data will be returned part of the Response message.
+You should use a qualified namespace with a prefix on all elements.
+The system returns the same data as part of the Response message.

-This means you do not need an orchestration and a multipart messagetype to construct the next message in the message chain!
-Also, using this technique the map will be easier to construct.
+This feature means you do not need an orchestration and a multipart messagetype to construct the next message in the message chain!
+Also, using this technique, you can construct the map more easily.

-The adapter already has support for XSLT on the response, meaning you can get final result back from the adapter.
+The adapter already supports XSLT on the response, so you can get the final result back from the adapter.